Ji6ran/CSS143/Practice/CSS143New/README.md

-Extension of source code, usage is learning how to create packages.
+Extension of source code, usage is learning how to create packages and using inheritance.